Salfords: Description

 The village has its own 20th century church, Christ The King, primary school, cricket club, some shops, cafes, a social club, a tanning salon, a number of restaurants and a take away.
 Salfords Stream runs through the village and can cause flooding in the autumn and winter months.
 The southern boundary is marked by the Burstow stream.
 Both are minor River Mole tributaries, itself a tributary of the River Thames.
 The only buildings old enough to be listed structures in the village are two adjoining houses on Brighton Road and The Mill House Hotel on the Salfords Stream.

 The village once boasted a wooden watermill with two sluice gates next to the Mill House Hotel.
 It produced breakfast cereals in the early twentieth century.
 By the 1950s it was defunct and has since been dismantled and partly washed away.

-Salfords made the national news in January 2008 when a farmer named Robert Fidler built a personal home at Honeycrock Farm similar in style to a Tudor castle and disguised it with hay bales and tarpaulin for four years in an attempt to avoid planning permission from Surrey County Council.
+Salfords made the national news in January 2008 when a farmer named Robert Fidler built a personal home at Honeycrock Farm similar in style to a Tudor castle and disguised it with hay bales and tarpaulin for four years in an attempt to avoid planning permission from Reigate and Banstead Borough Council.

-Surrey Police applied for planning permission in 2010 for permission to build a 30-cell custody suite at the IO business centre to replace the existing facility at Reigate.
-This was extremely unpopular with the residents who packed out two meetings with Surrey Police in the local village hall to air their concerns over increases in crime and traffic, resulting in the first meeting being postponed to a larger venue.
-Surrey Police continued with the planning application despite the overwhelming opposition of the community, but the application was subsequently refused by Reigate and Banstead Council in June 2010.
-Surrey Police announced in December that they were appealing the decision; this has now been referred to the Planning Inspectorate.

-Subsequently the Planning Inspectorate decided to ignore the wishes of both the local community and the council and have granted permission to Surrey Police to build the facility to a revised design.